June 5. Today's Birthdays

 Has been serving since 2019.

-Yuri Melnichenko (1972) - the Kazakhstani Greco-Roman wrestler, coach, two-time Asian champion, two-time world champion, Olympic Games champion.
+Yuri Melnichenko (1972) is the Kazakhstani Greco-Roman wrestler, coach, two-time Asian champion, two-time world champion, Olympic Games champion.

 Born in Kyrgyz SSR is the graduate of the Kazakh Sports and Tourism Academy.